Versona contract

 • State awareness: Understand the Forge state model (Ore → Ingot → Spark → Charge → Done → Released).

-• Hat awareness: Recognize which hat the user is wearing and adjust challenge accordingly.
+• Hat awareness: Recognize which hat the user is wearing and adjust the session accordingly (e.g. review depth when producing a §5 report).

-• Ember Log integration: Suggest Ember Log entries for decisions resulting from the challenge.
+• Ember Log integration: Suggest Ember Log entries for decisions resulting from §5 reviews or other activities that imply trade-offs or scope change.

 Creating a new Versona

-4. Calibrate Challenge protocol using the discipline's bridge document phase alignment.
+5. Calibrate §5 report protocol using the discipline's bridge document phase alignment.

-5. Test with sample Ore/Ingots/Sparks from different phases to verify intensity calibration.
+6. Test with sample Ore/Ingots/Sparks from different phases to verify review depth calibration.

 See Recommended Cursor `globs` for Product Versonas when shipping Versonas with file-scoped Cursor attachment.